United Kingdom General Elections: Voting from Canada

-Everything the expatriate British citizen needs to know about voting from abroad in the General Elections - the key facts and contact details needed to register for a postal vote or to vote by proxy...
+Everything the expatriate UK citizen needs to know about voting in the General Elections - the key facts and contact details are all here....

 UK citizens resident outside the country may vote in national elections and European Parliamentary elections provided they have:

 A British Citizen wishing to apply for registration as an overseas elector has to have been registered on an electoral register at an address in the UK within the 15 years prior to their application.
 A person too young to have been registered 15 years prior may supply the name of a parent or guardian registered to vote.
 Any British Citizen resident overseas can apply for registration at any time during the year.

 Comprehensive information is available from:

 The easiest way to register to vote is online.
 This is available for both local and overseas voters and takes around five minutes.